Xavier Mbuyamba: Club career

-MVV Maastricht
+MVV

-Early life & career
+Early life and career

 Mbuyamba was born in Maastricht, Netherlands to a Congolese father and Dutch mother and is one of four brothers born from the relationship.
 He hails from a sporting family and his older brother, Nathan, plays in the lower leagues in the Dutch system while his younger brother, Jeannot, is a budding goalkeeper.
 His other sibling, Noah, is an aspirant Paralympic sprinter.
-Mbuyamba started his footballing career with amateur clubs VV de Heeg and VV Scharn before joining the development structures of MVV Maastricht at the age of nine.
-There, he rapidly progressed through the club's academy and, upon making his senior debut against FC Volendam in the Eerste Divisie in November 2018, he became the club's youngest-ever player at the age of 16 years, 10 months and nine days.
+Mbuyamba started his footballing career with amateur clubs VV de Heeg and VV Scharn before joining the development structures of MVV at the age of nine.
+There, he rapidly progressed through the club's academy and, upon making his senior debut against Volendam in the Eerste Divisie in November 2018, he became the club's youngest-ever player at the age of 16 years, 10 months and nine days.
 He ultimately made 11 league appearances for Maastricht throughout the season and his performances reportedly attracted attention from a host of European clubs, including the likes of Bayern Munich, Chelsea, Liverpool and Real Madrid.
 Mbuyamba was later invited to trial with Chelsea and was only prevented a move to London due to the club's transfer ban at the time, before electing instead to sign his first professional contract with Barcelona.